Snowbaha/SyliusDeliverySlipPlugin/README.md

-# Delivery Note Plugin (WIP)
+# Delivery Note Plugin

 Add a delivery slip download with the Sylius invoice plugin.

-### Legacy installation
+### Installation

-1. Be sure to have Sylius Invoice Plugin installed
+1. Be sure to have [Sylius Invoice Plugin](https://github.com/Sylius/InvoicingPlugin) installed

 3. Require plugin with composer: